 Employment data should be classified in terms of a known industrial classification system.
-It is both acceptable practice and recommended practice for all model regions to use employment data and forecasts based on the North American Industry Classification
+It is both acceptable practice and recommended practice for all model regions to use employment data and forecasts based on the North American Industry Classification System -

-8 The specific IPF process used is also sometimes referred to as the Fratar method.
+&lt;sup>5 The specific IPF process used is also sometimes referred to as the Fratar method.

-System - United States (NAICS).
+United States (NAICS).
+The first two digits in the code are used to designate business sectors and are widely used in employment databases.
 The NAICS definitions for the various employment types, e.g., retail, nonretail, industrial, etc., should follow accepted practice for land use forecasting.
+In Virginia, MPOs and other agencies can obtain employment by county/ city from Virginia Employment Commission (VEC).